carpentries-incubator/git-novice-branch-pr/_episodes/09-github.md

 This command will perform all of the steps above in one line:

+  1. make a new directory with the repository's name
-  1. initialize a bare repository
+  2. initialize a bare repository
-  2. add the GitHub repository as a remote called `origin`
+  3. add the GitHub repository as a remote called `origin`
-  3. pull down the changes of the `master` branch into our new repository
+  4. pull down the changes of the `master` branch into our new repository

 Let's create a new directory outside of our current repository and try this command.